ibm-cloud-docs/databases-for-postgresql/howto-pgaudit.md

 * MISC_SET (this additional type is only supported in PostgreSQL 12 or greater)
 * NONE (to disable the logging)

-For more information, see [pgaudit](https://github.com/pgaudit/pgaudit/blob/master/README.md#pgauditlog){: .external}.
+For more information, see [`pgaudit`](https://github.com/pgaudit/pgaudit/blob/master/README.md#pgauditlog){: .external}.

-## Enabling pgAudit session logging
+## Enabling `pgaudit` session logging
 {: #enable-pgaudit-session-logging}

-To enable pgAudit session logging, connect as the admin user and call the `set_pgaudit_session_logging` function with the appropriate event parameters specified.
+To enable `pgaudit` session logging, connect as the admin user and call the `set_pgaudit_session_logging` function with the appropriate event parameters specified.
 Session logging is enabled directly in the database and no API or CLI access is provided.

 For example, to enable DDL and ROLE you would call: